twitchr/twitchr-plugin-api/README.md

 ```

 Every plugin must export an object of type `Plugin` whose `hooks` property is used to define the plugin's event listeners.
-Currently supported events are `ACTION`, `JOIN`, `MESSAGE`, `NAMES` and `PART`.
+Currently supported events are `JOIN`, `PRIVMSG`, `NAMES` and `PART`.

-Each event listener takes a number of event-related arguments and returns a string containing a message or a command to be executed by the IRC client.
+Each event listener takes a context argument which provides information about the respective event.
+This context argument is also used to perform Twitch IRC related actions like `kick()` or `timeout()`.
 For a simple example see [twitchr-example](https://github.com/twitchr/twitchr-example).
 Use it as a starting point.

 **Important:** Plugins only work if their project folders contain at least a `package.json` and an `index.ts` file exporting an object of type `Plugin`.